Mobilizing Unique Materials

 Can libraries and archives efficiently deliver on the promise of unique materials?
 We're working to change both parts of the cost/benefit equation associated with special collections and archives.
 Libraries need to make these materials cheaper to describe and disclose.
 They need to invest only what is necessary to make them discoverable effectively.
 They need to make them more valuable to the institution's teaching and research and be sure the institution's stewardship contributes to its prestige.

 For a complete overview of our approach to our work in this area and what we want to accomplish, see the Mobilizing Unique Materials full narrative.
 A list of current activities for this theme is available below.

-ArchiveGrid is a growing collection of nearly two million archival material descriptions that provides a foundation for OCLC Research collaboration and interactions with the archival community, and also serves as the basis for our experimentation and testing in text mining, data analysis, and discovery system applications and interfaces.
+ArchiveGrid is a growing collection of over two million archival material descriptions that provides a foundation for OCLC Research collaboration and interactions with the archival community, and also serves as the basis for our experimentation and testing in text mining, data analysis, and discovery system applications and interfaces.

 This project focuses on enhancing the effective management of born-digital materials as they intersect with special collections and archives practices in research libraries.